+This approach was unanimously supported in stakeholder feedback to the First Interim and Draft Reports.
 While this "proof of concept" philosophy can be used to postulate some changed behaviours from discrete historical events, it is not a useful approach to assessing economic benefits over time.
 Assessment of overall economic benefits will require an econometric modelling approach, using a bid simulator responding to the incentives of a simplified representation of access settlement.
 AEMO's normal functions do not use these skills and tools.

 To that end, the AEMC has engaged consultants to assess the benefits of OFA, including the dispatch efficiency gains from access settlement.
-AEMO anticipates the outcomes of those assessments will be included as part of their model evaluation.